 The following are factors and techniques used in developing an LDI retirement investment strategy.

 - Portion of human capital assigned to retirement income, i.e. future contributions to retirement portfolio

 - Price of real life annuity

 - Duration matching of income goals (liabilities) to real bond funds or real bonds

 - Monte Carlo analysis

-- Writing covered calls on equity portion of portfolio
+- Writing covered calls and/or buying protective puts on the equity portion of portfolio

 Developing the portfolio

 Keep the number of assets in the portfolio low, typically three or four assets.
 While you could add additional equity asset class funds or ETFs to gain additional exposure to sub-equity asset classes with slightly higher historical returns, the additional risk and complexity adds little to solving the problem of reaching your retirement income goal.